dzezo/web-kb/FE/CSS Grid.md

 grid-template-colums: repeat(3, 1fr);
 ```

+The `1fr` unit in CSS Grid indeed represents a fraction of the available space in the grid container.
+However, by default, grid items can stretch to accommodate their content, which can lead to unequal column widths if the content varies significantly in size.
+The `minmax(0, 1fr)` function is a way to overcome this.

-If you don't declare grid rows your are craeting implicit grid, meaning grid system will add rows when it reaches it's three columns
+If you don't declare grid rows your are creating implicit grid, meaning grid system will add rows when it reaches it's three columns

 You can attach this css propery to some **grid item** and it will make it span 2 grid columns, you can think of it as **table colspan**